German banks say short sale ban should be temporary

 The appeal by German banks came as Belgium, France, Italy, and Spain banned bets that speculate on a drop in share price.

-Austria, Britain, and the Netherlands said they saw no need for action, and Germany signaled it saw no need for extra rules.
+Austria, Britain, and the Netherlands said they saw no need for action, and Germany signalled it saw no need for extra rules.

 "We need sensible pan-European solutions," said Michael Kemmer, general manager for the BdB, which represents private sector lenders such as Commerzbank and Deutsche Bank said on Friday.